safespring/web/content/en/ocre.md

 On 15 September 2020, OCRE launched it’s first funding call for the adoption of cloud services available through the OCRE IaaS+ framework agreements.
 Two subsequent calls for projects are planned to open in February and July 2021 respectively.

-Under this 1st Cloud funding call, OCRE aims to fund the consumption of infrastructure-cloud services (IaaS, PaaS, SaaS, marketplace) by projects which can become clear showcases for the benefits of using cloud services to positively impact research outcomes
+Under this 1st Cloud funding call, OCRE aims to fund the consumption of infrastructure-cloud services (IaaS, PaaS, SaaS, marketplace) by projects which can become clear showcases for the benefits of using cloud services to positively impact research outcomes.

 {{< localtextbutton "Read more" "https://www.ocre-project.eu/funding-opportunities/cloud-funding">}}